 -Progress monitoring discussions

 |Annual License Fee (Per School Site)|

 -$5,000 per year, thereafter.

 -Covers any number of tutors and students using TwLS at an individual school site.

 Research on Program Outcomes

-Three studies have evaluated the reading outcomes of Tutoring With the Lightning Squad (then called Tutoring with Alphie).
+Three studies have evaluated the reading outcomes of Tutoring With the Lightning Squad (then called Tutoring with Alphie) in grades 1-3.
 Two of these (Madden & Slavin, 2017) took place in high poverty schools in Baltimore using the Success for All whole-school approach.
 About 80% of students were Black, and 20% Hispanic.
 One of the Baltimore studies had a mean effect size of +0.46, and one a mean of +0.40.
 The third study of Lightning Squad took place in Title I schools near Minneapolis and rural schools in Bedford County, VA.
 The two Minnesota schools averaged 49% free lunch, 14% Black, 31% Hispanic, and 37% White.
 The four Virginia schools averaged 35% free lunch, 85% White, 7% Black.
 This study has a mean effect size of +0.15.
 Averaging across the three studies, weighting by sample size, the mean effect size was +0.39.